Skip to main content

 2S - Second Sitting

 Basic reserved seating for short journeys.
+[Read detailed 2S guide →](/blog/what-is-2s-in-train)

 - Configuration: Bench-style seats (3+3)